 Barbara Hepworth was a pioneering figure for abstract sculpture.
-Her contributions are often viewed in tandem with her nearly exact contemporary Henry Moore, but Hepworth remained steadfast in her commitment to non-representational imagery.
-Hepworth developed a language based on organic forms whose mass was often opened or pierced to reveal the significance of space and volume.
-In this sculpture, the two forms differ but share a common bond in mass, space, and color.
-As a result, the interconnectedness of these non-representational works suggests a relationship as indicated in the title.
+Her contributions are often viewed in tandem with her near exact contemporary Henry Moore, yet Hepworth remained steadfast in her commitment to nonrepresentational imagery.
+She developed a language based on organic forms whose mass was often opened or pierced to reveal the significance of space and volume.
+In this sculpture, the two forms differ but share a common bond in mass, space and color.
+As a result, the interconnectedness of these nonrepresentational works suggests a relationship, as indicated in the title.

 Barbara Hepworth.
 Summer Dance, 1971.
 Bronze, 40 x 54 x 30 inches.
 Gift of Fred and Lena Meijer. © Alan Bowness, Barbara Hepworth Estate.